-3. Moderate or Specific Deficiencies– In this case the physician’s general medical practice is determined to fall within the standard of care.
+- Moderate or Specific Deficiencies– In this case the physician’s general medical practice is determined to fall within the standard of care.
 However, there is likely a specific practice area (e.g., use of certain medications or specific procedure) where the physician has a noted deficiency.
-In this case the physician may be competent to provide safe and competent patient care with the recommendation that he/she refrain from a specific procedure or area of patient care (i.e. inpatient care) until he /she can demonstrate competency in that area.
+In this case the physician may be competent to provide safe and competent patient care with the recommendation that they refrain from a specific procedure or area of patient care (i.e. inpatient care) until they can demonstrate competency in that area.

-4. Significant Deficiencies– These physicians have demonstrated deficiencies across several domains of the evaluation or in areas that appear central to their practice of medicine (e.g., an obstetrician who fails to recognize signs of fetal distress).
+- Significant Deficiencies– These physicians have demonstrated deficiencies across several domains of the evaluation or in areas that appear central to their practice of medicine (e.g., an obstetrician who fails to recognize signs of fetal distress).
 In these cases, recommendations include extensive prescribed continuing education and/or that the physician is allowed to practice only under supervision before being allowed to resume the independent practice of medicine.

-5. Global Deficiencies– In this case the physician is determined to currently be practicing below the standard of care for his or her specialty.
+- Global Deficiencies– In this case the physician is determined to currently be practicing below the standard of care for the physician’s specialty.
 However, it is felt that the physician has the capacity to develop these skills (e.g., an obstetrician who fails to recognize signs of fetal distress).
-In this case it would be recommended that the physician refrain from practice until completing extensive remediation (e.g. repeat residency or limited fellowship) and demonstrating competency.
+In this case it would be recommended that the physician refrain from practice until completing extensive remediation (e.g., repeat residency or limited fellowship) and demonstrating competency.

 - Catastrophic Deficiencies– In these situations the physician is determined to be practicing below the standard of care with little chance of improvement through remediation efforts (e.g., physician suffering from Alzheimer’s disease, mental health or character disorder etc.).
 In this case it is recommended that the physician not practice medicine in any capacity.